Jbeardsley8/aml-random-forest/README.md

 - These flagged transactions are ranked by predicted probability.
 - The top-ranked transactions are exported to `flagged_transactions.csv`.
 - While sampling techniques had minimal impact on model performance—potentially due to the model’s internal handling of imbalance, the nature of the dataset, or possible limitations in my undrestanding or implementation.

-This allows investigators or compliance teams to manually review the most suspicious activities first, improving investigation efficiency.

-You can adjust the threshold based on operational resources or regulatory risk tolerance.